andy-byers/paw/README.md

     }
 }

--- Instances of 'Class' can be equality-compared with, and added to, numeric -- values. assert(3 == Class(1) + 2)
+-- Instances of 'Class' can be equality-compared with, and added to, integers. assert(3 == Class(1) + 2)
 assert(3 == 1 + Class(2))
 ```